interTwin-eu/pulsar-plugin/README.md

 -----------------------------------------------------------------------------------------------

-You can run the full pipeline sequence by executing the following commands locally. itwinai will read these commands from the `config.yaml` file in the root of the repository.
+You can run the full pipeline sequence by executing the following commands locally.
+Please note that it is recommended to run these commands outside the plug-in repository for organizational reasons.
+You just need to make sure that the correct Python virtual environment is activated.

+itwinai will read these commands from the `config.yaml` file.

 1. Generate the synthetic data            - `itwinai exec-pipeline +pipe_key=syndata_pipeline`
 2. Initialize and train a UNet model      - `itwinai exec-pipeline +pipe_key=unet_pipeline`